The 15 Best Types of Roof Vents to Consider for Your Home

 5. Determine the Number of Required Vents

-Take time to thoroughly assess how many roof vents you must install.
-The correct number of vents helps prevent moisture accumulation.
-As we mentioned, the rule of thumb is to have one square foot of roof vent for every 300 square feet of roof surface.
+Take time to thoroughly assess how many roof vents you need to install.
+Too few vents will impede ventilation, but too many can be just as much of a problem.
+Aim for the sweet spot of one square foot of roof vent for every 300 square feet of roof surface as a general rule of thumb.

 Another recommended guideline involves having an equal amount of air intake and exhaust vents.
-With an equal distribution of intake and exhaust vents on your roof, you can control indoor temperature and moisture in the attic.
+An equal and adequate distribution of intake and exhaust vents on your roof will provide better protection.

 Extend Your Roof’s Life with Roof Maxx